-The scheme has been designed to ensure that they will not increase the risk of flooding elsewhere through the use of sustainable drainage systems.
-The site accesses have also been carefully considered from a safety perspective.
-A full suite of technical reports will accompany future planning applications.
+The scheme has been designed to ensure that it will not increase the risk of flooding elsewhere through the use of sustainable drainage systems.
+The site access has also been carefully considered from a safety perspective.
+A full suite of technical reports will accompany future the planning application.

 We appreciate that the spaces around our homes are also important and the designs are focused on creating attractive landscaped areas which maximise opportunities for wildlife.
 Trees and shrubs will offer food and shelter for wildlife, bat and bird boxes will be provided and flowering plants will be introduced to attract bees and other insects.
 We are also exploring options for natural play space.

 We consulted on our proposals for this site between 23 September and 12 October 2020.
-We are currently reviewing the feedback we received and will then be submitting a planning application to Sunderland City Council.
+We have reviewed the feedback received and are currently developing our proposals for the site.
+A planning application will be submitted in 2021.